rolandjansky/athena/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/docs/bjet_configuration.md

       The **sequence** is a sequence of all algorithms that will be executed with extra informations on it's ordering, i.e. which algorithms can be run in parallel and which have to be run sequential.
 All algorithms in our sequence are being run inside the single event views.\
       The first algorithms are second stage of fast tracking and precision tracking (see [BjetTrackingConfiguration.py](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/BjetTrackingConfiguration.py)).
       ```python
-      secondStageAlgs, PTTrackParticles = getSecondStageBjetTracking( inputRoI=InputMakerAlg.InViewRoIs, dataObjects=viewDataObjects )
+        secondStageAlgs, PTTrackParticles = getSecondStageBjetTracking(
+          inputRoI=InputMakerAlg.InViewRoIs,
+          inputVertex=prmVtxKey,
+          inputJets=InputMakerAlg.InViewJets
+        )
       ```
-      '*secondStageAlgs*' and '*PTTrackParticles*' are the sequence of tracking algorithms and precision tracking particle-collection, respectively.\
+      '*secondStageAlgs*' and '*PTTrackParticles*' are the sequences of tracking algorithms which produces the final precision-track particle-collections.\
       Afterwards flavour-tagging algorithms are executed.
 This code is written in new-style format, so the configuration has to be adapted correspondingly
       ```python
         from AthenaCommon.Configurable import ConfigurableRun3Behavior